WonyoungCho/plink/docs/GWAS.md

 ```

 # Linkage disequilibrium
-: In population genetics, linkage disequilibrium is the non-random association of alleles at different loci in a given population.
+: In population genetics, linkage disequilibrium is the non-random association of alleles at different loci in a given population.[WIKIPEDIA]